Friday, March 28, 2025

 My garden was prolific last year and I'm trying to eat through it all!
 Winter squash is especially urgent now as I caught some had started to mold so we need to eat through all the good ones.

 Here is my latest venture, which I'm making right now.
 I'm using buttercup squash (no need to peel, and great flavor) and any winter squash should work well.
-I'm chopping on a small dice to fit in with everything else.
+(NOTE: when I've diced and mixed in, it was al pretty mushy.
+Probably better to slice to roast, and then put the quinoa/beans on top of the squash slices.)
 Each serving (1/4 of it) is 16 grams of protein, the recipe says, which is good for me and Friend will add a side of chicken or an egg.

 Ingredients